Why Choose Molecular Diagnostics?

 The program combines classroom instruction and laboratory practice on-campus with internships in various laboratories to prepare graduates.

-The program is seeking accreditation by the National Accrediting Agency for Clinical Laboratory Sciences in accordance with their regulations.
+The program is fully accredited as a DMS training program by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS) in accordance with their regulations. www.NAACLS.org

 Graduates of the program will be able to work in hospital, reference, public health, genetic and pharmaceutical laboratories.
 They may also work for regulatory agencies or as field technicians.
 Graduates will be able to apply for molecular biology certification through the American Society for Clinical Pathology.